EMMI-Jet-RRTF/web/docs/software.md

 ### read the hepmc2 file and run a jet finder....

-- note for this step you will need an extra package - one time command...
+- note for this step you will need an extra package - one time command...(don't worry if you see a red printout about pybind11 -- it worked successfully)

 ```
 pip install pyhepmc_ng --user